• Home

 • First, the best note-taking software has to be good at what it claims to do.
 This sounds like an easy bar to clear, but you'd be surprised at how many apps fell short.
 Not every note-taking app needs to have features like image-to-text conversion or stylus support, but if it boasted about them on its marketing page, they had better be well-executed and nice to use.

 • Second, all the note-taking apps had to be quick and easy to use as intended.
 The real competition when you're looking for somewhere to write a note isn't other note-taking apps, but a pen and scrap of paper.
-If it wasn't almost as convenient to open the notes app and create a quick note as it was to reach across my desk for a Moleskine and a pen, it didn't make the cut.
+If it wasn't almost as convenient to open the notes app and create a quick note as it was to reach across my desk for an index card and a pen, it didn't make the cut.
 This rule also extended to other features: editing and sorting notes had to feel seamless and natural, rather than require a battle with a horrible user interface.

 • Finally, we had the value for money test.
 I love a good free app, but with things as permanent as digital notes, that has to be balanced against the likelihood of the service surviving the next few years and being able to offer server-based features like syncing.
 While you will find free note-taking apps on this list, some of the best apps not operated by large technology companies charge a reasonable subscription price, and as long as it was warranted by the features offered, that was no barrier to inclusion.
+With that said, the more an app charged, the more I expected of it in terms of features and polish.
+Free and cheap apps don't have to have every possible use case covered, but if an app is charging $20/month, it better bring something big to the table.

 As you can imagine, these criteria exclude a lot of apps that people love.